esriedel/coffee-shop-marketing/README.md

 ## Correlations between Variables

 Taking into account the distribution and differences in scales between the variables, Spearman rank correlations are used to examine the associations between variables.
 The heatmap below shows the level of correlation with most pairs having low levels of correlation (blue and dark blue).
+Not unexpectedly, the strongest relationshipss are between revenue, the number of customers, and the average order per customer.
+A modest relationship does exist with the amount of daily marketing spend and daily revenue, however, as well.
 A further review of scatter plots between variables shows that the relationships that do exist appear to be linear.

 ### Spearman Rank Correlations Among Variables